calebglawson/snowberry/README.md

 # Snowberry

-A package that can group strings by similarity.
+A package that groups strings by similarity derived from levenshtein distance.
+Backed by a tree-like index.